 - 80% of online shoppers and 63% of mobile shoppers think that new technologies and innovations improve their experience.

 - By 2023, digital wallets will account for 52.2% of eCommerce transactions.

-What percent of shopping is done online in 2021?
+What percent of shopping will be done online in 2021?

 In the third quarter of 2021, E-commerce sales accounted for 13% of total sales.

 Expectations are that over 2.14 billion people worldwide will buy services and goods online.

 Online shopping statistics prove how crucial a digital presence is if you want a successful retail business.
 But it’s more than just a platform for selling your products.